-China's lending to Africa appears to be a little more geographically concentrated than its FDI: nearly half of lending has gone to three countries: Angola (31%), Ethiopia (10%), and Kenya (7%).
-At lower levels, 17 countries account for between 1-5% of the total.
-Angola's dominant share (Figure 3.13) reflects an exceptionally large Chinese loan (\$20 billion) in 2016 (about 14 times the amount received the previous year).
+China's lending to Africa appears to be a little more geographically concentrated than its FDI: between 2000 and 2017, more than half of lending has gone to three countries: Angola (42.8%), Ethiopia (13.7%), and Kenya (9.8%).
+Angola's dominant share reflects an exceptionally large Chinese loan (\$20 billion) in 2016 (about 14 times the amount received the previous year).
 40% of the Chinese loans to Angola were directed to the mining sector, followed by infrastructure: transport (15%) and power (8%).
+The Republic of the Congo, Sudan, Zambia and Cameroon have received between 5-7% of total African lending from China, while Nigeria, South Africa, Ghana and various other countries each account for between 1-5% (SAIS-CARI data, 2019).